 In the twentieth century, the technical term validity—one with a complex genealogy from logic and statistics to psychology—was put to use in many sciences.
 The term denotes the extent to which an assessment of an item actually captures what it intends to capture: a “valid” intelligence test is thus informative about intelligence.
 For instance, introductions to psychometry often represent this idea of validity as hitting a target mark.
 In reconstructing the transdisciplinary foundations of validity and situating it in relation to that of other evaluative categories and methods, this research group examines how study results and diagnostic testing have been established, assessed, and regulated in modern biomedical research.

 Struggles for trustworthy biomedical knowledge have taken place amongst scientists and medical practitioners in various disciplinary and national contexts, in regulatory and funding agencies, and in response to public expectations and political decision-making.
-The group’s main aim therefore is to historicize validity as a relational property to understand how biomedical scientists have calibrated their methods vis-à-vis various challenges.
-Projects of the Max Planck Research Group investigate, for instance, how the heterogeneity of disease attributes has been conceived and contested by clinical researchers; or how the effects of the postwar growth and globalization of biomedical research have impacted on practices of validation.
-We currently coordinate two international Working Groups, one on translating validity in psychiatric research, and the other on the interplay between practices of validation and regulatory regimes across the health sciences.
+The group’s main aim, therefore, is to historicize validity as a relational property to understand how biomedical scientists have calibrated their methods vis-à-vis various challenges.
+Projects of the Max Planck Research Group investigate, for instance, how the heterogeneity of disease attributes has been conceived and contested by clinical researchers or how the effects of the postwar growth and globalization of biomedical research have impacted practices of validation.
 In following the reconfigurations of biomedical approaches to human health and disease, as well as of methods used to ascertain validity, we explore how biomedicine’s targets have been formed and moved through practices of validation.